stefanJi/CNP/TLSImpl/README.md

 https://tools.ietf.org/html/rfc5246#section-7.4.7

+There are two ways to generate premaster secret in `Client Key Exchange`:

-Two way to generate premaster secret: With `Client Key Exchange` message, the premaster secret is set, either by direct transmission of the RSA-encrypted secret or by the transmission of Diffie-Hellman parameters that will allow each side to agree upon the same premaster secret.
+With `Client Key Exchange` message, the premaster secret is set, either by direct transmission of the RSA-encrypted secret or by the transmission of Diffie-Hellman parameters that will allow each side to agree upon the same premaster secret.

 1. RSA